eProsima/Fast-DDS-docs/docs/fastdds/getting_started/includes/what_is_rtps.rst

 The `Real-Time Publish Subscribe (RTPS) <https://www.omg.org/spec/DDSI-RTPS/2.2/PDF>`_ protocol, developed to support DDS applications, is a publication-subscription communications protocol over best-effort transports such as UDP/IP.
+Furthermore, Fast RTPS provides support for TCP and Shared Memory (SHM) transports.

 It is designed to support both unicast and multicast communications.

 At the top of RTPS, inherited from DDS, the **Domain** can be found, which defines a separate plane of communication.
 Several domains can coexist at the same time independently.
-A domain contains any number of **RTPSParticipants**, elements capable of sending and receiving data.
+A domain contains any number of **RTPSParticipants**, that is, elements capable of sending and receiving data.
 To do this, the participants use their **Endpoints**:

 * **RTPSWriter**: Endpoint able to send data.